omerahmed12345elhussien/RL_Project_Car_Racing/README.md

 [Double Deep Q-Learning (DDQN)](https://arxiv.org/abs/1509.06461) is an enhancement of the classic Q-learning algorithm.
 It addresses the issue of overestimation bias in Q-values using two separate Q-value networks: an online network and a target network.
 DDQN employs experience replay to improve sample efficiency and stabilize training.

 [Dueling Network Architectures](https://arxiv.org/abs/1511.06581) proposes a different architecture compared with the one used in  [Mnih’s 2015 paper](https://www.nature.com/articles/nature14236).
-After the end of the convolutional layers, they introduced two estimators: one for the stat value function and the other for the stat-dependent action advantage function.
+After the end of the convolutional layers, they introduced two estimators: one for the state value function and the other for the state-dependent action advantage function.

 [![Click here to open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/omerahmed12345elhussien/RL_Project_Car_Racing/blob/omer%2Fadded-files/Project_notebook.ipynb)